shn999/gdrivemirror-workflow/README.md

 # gdrivemirror-workflow

-You can use [This REPO](https://github.com/lzzy12/python-aria-mirror-bot) as a template
+You can use [This REPO](https://github.com/lzzy12/python-aria-mirror-bot) as a template.

+## How To Use ???

-First setup everything then push to your private git repository
+- First setup everything for your Mirror Bot then push to your private git repository.

-Next, fork this Repo to RUN your Mirror Bot
+- Next, fork [this workflow repo](https://github.com/shn999/gdrivemirror-workflow) to RUN your Mirror Bot.

-Now, Setup your secrets in Settings --> Secrets
+- Now, Setup your secrets in Settings --> Secrets.

-And create six New Repository Secrets there
+- And create six New Repository Secrets there.

 ```text
 GH_TOKEN